 Support our Students’ Educational Journey

-In this time of uncertainty and new challenges, our school is working on new ways to support students.
-Though classes are held remotely, more resources and opportunities are instrumental to make this year a success.
+Our school is always working on new ways to support students.
 Your donations help support the school where state funding is not adequate.
-These are some of the results of the PTSA Direct Appeal:
+These are some of the results of the PTSA Direct Appeal from the last year:

 ● Donated $10K towards the Mac Lab upgrade, with more to come